-The council acts as sole trustee for a total of 2 Trust Funds.
+The council acts as sole trustee for a total of a total of 2 Trust Funds.
 The most significant fund is the Loudon Bequest which is used to finance holiday projects for elderly people.
 The balance of the fund as at 31 March 2023 was £0.821m.